kongondo/MenuBuilder/README.md

 7. **maximum_children_per_parent**:  If set to greater than 0, it will limit the number of child items fetched for each parent menu item using the **include children** option.
 The default is 0, meaning, all visible child items are fetched for a parent.
 Please note that child items set via the GUI are not included in the count.
 For instance, if **maximum_children_per_parent** is set to *3* and a parent item has *1* child item set via the GUI, a total of *4* items will be returned for that parent, i.e. *3+4* items.
 8. **get_total_children**:  If set to 1, it will return a property with the number of child items each parent menu item has.
 The property accounts for both natural (ProcessWire) children as well any added via the GUI.
 The default is not to return counts.
 9. **show_more_text**:  This is used in conjuction with **maximum_children_per_parent**.
 It returns a string property with the text that should be displayed if a parent menu item has more (visible) child items than the limit set by **maximum_children_per_parent**.
 The default (English) string is **View More**.
+0. **extra_fields**:  Accepts an array of named ProcessWire fields and respective options whose values to return for each menu item as applicable. fault is not to return counts.
+Please see dedicated section below for how to use this feature.

 ### Properties